-Each graduate assistant shall be supervised and assisted in assigned tasks until they gain experience and skill enabling them to take responsibility.
-Each graduate assistant shall have his or her work evaluated at least once each year, and the supervisor shall discuss with them how well they are considered to have performed.
+Each graduate assistant shall be supervised and assisted in assigned tasks until he/she gains experience and skill enabling the individual to take responsibility.
+Each graduate assistant shall have his or her work evaluated at least once each year, and the supervisor shall discuss with the individual how well he/she performed during the appointment period.